 Shelter has one basic idea at the heart of their fundraising: everyone should have a home.
 The charity campaigns to end homelessness and bad housing across Britain.
 Last year they successfully banned letting agent fees in England and Wales.
 If you’re inspired, you can get involved today.
 Vertical Rush, during which runners scale London’s iconic Tower 42, is an excellent and thrilling fundraising option.

-Start helping your favorite cause today
+Start helping your favourite cause today

 Inspired?
 You can raise money for any charity you want using GoFundMe.
 The options for fundraising are limitless, from skydiving to sponsored silences to head shaving.

 You can set up a page in seconds, and start fundraising immediately.
-The GoFundMe platform is free to use, as well as fast – and 100% of the Gift Aid goes directly to the charity.
+The GoFundMe platform is easy to use, as well as fast – and 100% of the Gift Aid goes directly to the charity.

 Our crowdfunding experts have produced fundraising resources to help you how to raise as much money for your cause as possible.
 We know how busy you are, which is why you can fundraise on-the-go with our app.